SeLite/SeLite.github.io/SeleniumIDE.md

 * (-) if you hide Firefox menu, it often doesn't show up when you press Alt key.
 Then you need to click at the very top of the browser window (which shows <i>testCaseName (testCaseFileName.html) - Selenium IDE X.Y.Z - Mozilla Firefox</i>) and then press Alt.
 * (-) pressing F5 (which reloads Selenium IDE), or closing Selenium IDE tab/window with 'x' icon, applies without any confirmation about unsaved test cases/test suite.
 So it's the safest not to modify tests in auxiliary IDEs.

 Side note: There is also Firefox menu > View > Sidebar > Selenium IDE.
 However, that Selenium IDE sidebar has restricted width.
-Like Auxiliary Selenium IDEs, Selenium IDE in a sidebar doesn't load any [SettingsManifests](SettingsManifests), any [SettingsOverview](SettingsOverview) sets, neither any extensions through [BootstrapLoader](BootstrapLoader).
+Like Auxiliary Selenium IDEs, Selenium IDE in a sidebar doesn't load any [SettingsManifests](SettingsManifests), any [Settings](Settings) sets, neither any extensions through [BootstrapLoader](BootstrapLoader).
 Please, vote at [ThirdPartyIssues](ThirdPartyIssues) > [Sidebars (history, bookmarks) should not have maximum width](https://bugzilla.mozilla.org/show_bug.cgi?id=406629) so that it gets fixed.

 ### Multiple standard Selenium IDEs
 This shows multiple Selenium IDEs, detached from Firefox browser windows.
 Compared to the previous method, this